 Unschooling places, projects and odds and ends

-The weight of a cow: NO idea how we got onto this, but somehow Sarah ended up digging around to find out how much a cow weighs and how much meat you get from it.
+The weight of a cow: NO idea how we got onto this, but somehow Ashar ended up digging around to find out how much a cow weighs and how much meat you get from it.
 Learn something new every day.

-French things: Sarah is still fascinated by French, so we got lucky when the free lesson in the Christmas Around the World Online Unit Study was about Christmas in France.
+French things: Ashar is still fascinated by French, so we got lucky when the free lesson in the Christmas Around the World Online Unit Study was about Christmas in France.
 We also did some more Duolingo French.